manferlo81/bundlib/README.md

 #### Object based selective format

-`object` based format works by preserving the default value and overiding it with the provided configuration.
+`object` based format works by preserving the default value and overriding it with the provided configuration.

 ***example***